Department of Residence

 The Resident Assistant is supervised by a Residence Life Coordinator.
 In conjunction with the other Resident Assistants, they develop and support the objectives of apartment initiatives, helps maintain apartment and university policies and procedures and assists with the administration of the apartment complex.

 Resident Assistants must have at least one semester of residence hall experience at UNI (or at another institution of higher education) and a minimum 2.25 cumulative grade point average at the time of employment.
 Resident Assistants must maintain a minimum semester and cumulative 2.25 GPA while in the Resident Assistant position.
 Resident Assistants must possess outstanding skills in verbal and written communication.
-Resident Assistants need to be in good behavioral standing with the university and be full-time, degree-seeking students.
+Resident Assistants need to be in good behavioral, academic, and financial standing with the university and be full-time, degree-seeking students.

 Single bedroom in an apartment

 Positive attitude and commitment